Learning to Better Search with Language Models via Guided Reinforced Self-Training: Experiments

+We use Llama-3.2-1B-Instruct as the base model \citep{grattafiori2024llama}, with a maximum response length of 4K tokens.\footnote{We choose the Llama-3 model for Countdown due to its efficient tokenization of integers.} For SoS, we generate search traces using heuristic-guided DFS and BFS over 500K training examples and fine-tune the base model for two epochs.
+For Guided-ReST, we generate a single search trace for each problem using 200K training examples and fine-tune the model for two epochs, repeating this procedure for three iterations.
+For PPO, we fine-tune the model on 200K training examples for two epochs.
+We adopt an outcome reward function that assigns 1 for success and 0 otherwise.
+Additional details are provided in \Cref{sec:impl}.

+For evaluation, we follow the protocol of \citet{gandhi2024stream}.
+We construct 10K test examples for each of two settings: (1) seen targets, where the target numbers overlap with those in the training data but are paired with different input numbers, and (2) unseen targets, where the target numbers are entirely disjoint from the training data.
+We measure accuracy while varying the token budget.

-We compare our methods with the symbolic method, SoS, and the two baseline fine-tuning methods introduced in \citet{gandhi2024stream}: (1) SoS+STaR and (2) SoS+PPO.
-Although \citet{gandhi2024stream} employ iterative APA as the base RL algorithm, but this approach necessitates resetting the reference policy, which introduces additional costs for model selection \citep{zhu2023fine}.
-We find that a single iteration of PPO outperforms iterative APA.
-See \Cref{sec:comp} for a more detailed comparison.
-Unless otherwise specified, we use operation-level PPO for all RL fine-tuning experiments.
+We compare our method against BC, SoS, and the two fine-tuning methods introduced in \citet{gandhi2024stream}: (1) ReST and (2) PPO.
+Although the original SoS paper employs iterative advantage-induced policy alignment (APA) as the base RL algorithm \citep{zhu2023fine}, we find that PPO outperforms iterative APA.
+Unless otherwise specified, we conduct all RL fine-tuning experiments using operation-level PPO.